 We work in many fantastic places around the globe – but much of work in the lab has focused on three primary field locations including (i) long-term dynamics of growth and change within a tropical forest in the Area de Conservacion, Guanacaste, Costa Rica; (ii) elevation transect at the Rocky Mountain Biological lab in Colorado; and (iii) a global network of ‘Gentry’ forest plots across latitudinal and elevational gradients; and (iv) our international Plant Functional Trait Courses

 (1) San Emilio Forest Dynamics Plant (SEFDP) – Long-term Dynamics and Structure of a Tropical Forest

 We organize a long-term forest dynamic plot in Guanacaste Costa Rica.
 It is the largest, longest running forest dynamics plot in the New World.
-We are monitoring the dynamics of a ~20ha permanent plot located in the lowland tropical-dry-forests of Guanacaste, Costa Rica.
+We are monitoring the dynamics of a ~16ha permanent plot located in the lowland tropical-dry-forests of Guanacaste, Costa Rica.
 As of 2021 the plot is a part of the ForestGEO global forest network.
 The research site is located within the Area de Conservacion Guanacaste , specifically Santa Rosa National Park.
 This plot was originally surveyed in 1976, almost 40 years ago by S.P.
 Hubbell and G.C.Stevens.

-For a copy of my vegetative key to the trees and woody shrubs of Upland Deciduous Forest of the ACG click here .
+For a copy of a vegetative key to the trees and woody shrubs of Upland Deciduous Forest of the ACG click here .
 This work, in collaboration with Jon Sullivan, is also published online via the ACG.
 The URL is available on the Flowering Plants Species Webpages URL listed below.

 Visit the Flowering Plant Species Homepages for Guanacaste Costa Rica by clicking here En Espanol